pranayga/expl0ring_V8/docs/V8_code_base.md

 ### `execution`

 Personally, I thing `execution.cc` would have been a good name for the garbage collector (dumb joke, sorry).
 However, it is actually the code responsible for running scripts.
 The embedder makes a separate call to run the code that was created from compiling the JavaScript.
 This means creating the memory regions to map executable and code and execute it.
-If you're looking to trace execution through this step, look into `execution/compiler.cc`.
+If you're looking to trace execution through this step, look into `compiler.cc`.

 ### `interpreter`